HerbEra Inhaleix Tincture

 -

-Zhang Y, et al. (2017).
+Zhang Y et al. (2017).
 Antimicrobial properties of Inula helenium.
-Plant Medica.
+Planta Medica.

 -

 Wilson D. (2016).
-Whorehound and respiratory support.
+Horehound and respiratory support.
 Alternative Medicine Review.

 -